kerens91/FlyingSheepsServerApp/README.md

 * [Database](https://github.com/kerens91/FlyingSheepsServerApp/blob/master/Additions/database%20tables%20diagram.PNG) - visual representation of the tables in the database.

 #############################################################
 # Project Summary
+This file contains a concise explanation about the application, along with a short review of the main components of the application.
 #############################################################

 This application is a Maven project written in Java using Eclipse IDE.